webcheriff/portfolio/Portfolio (EN).md

 * Check whether the created order is displayed in the database.

-> To do this, I have deduced the list of couriers' logins with the number of their orders in the status ¹«In delivery»¹.
+> To do this, I have deduced the list of couriers' logins with the number of their orders in the status `In delivery`.

 * Ensure that the order status is recorded correctly in the database.